 Peter is a Fellow of the New Zealand Institute of Management and the New Zealand Institute of Public Administration.
 He is also an accredited member of the New Zealand Institute of Directors, and was made a Hunter Fellow of Victoria University of Wellington in 2010.

 Kristine joined the Ministry of Education from Capital and Coast District Health where she was Director of Human Resources.

 Kristine is from Invercargill and still identifies strongly with Southland.
 She attended Otago University and from there joined the Department of Trade and Industry as part of their graduate intake.
 She has worked for the Department of Internal Affairs and the Health Funding Authority, and held Trade Commissioner and Vice Consul roles in New Zealand and Australia.

 She has made her career in the public sector, the last nine years of which have been in health, and sees strong parallels between health and education.
 Both have increasingly expert consumers and a strong focus on being able to measure outcomes and reducing disparities.

 The Corporate and Governance Group is responsible for communications, human resources, finance, legal services, information systems, internal audit, school infrastructure and shared services.

-Deputy Secretary Early Years, Parents and Whānau: Rawiri Brell
+Deputy Secretary Early Learning, Parents and Whānau: Rawiri Brell

 Rawiri, of Te Arawa (Ngāti Whakaue - Ngāti Rangitihi), trained as a teacher in Hamilton and is a graduate of the University of Waikato and Victoria University of Wellington.